more_vert

 Culture

-We endeavor to develop children’s lifelong love of music in our children.
+We endeavour to develop children’s lifelong love of music in our children.
 The enhanced curriculum involves extra-curricular clubs including choir, musical theatre and instrumental tuition.
 Carefully planned visits enable children to experience live music-making such as the Welsh National opera at the Birmingham Hippodrome, performances by sixth form music students and performances by the peripatetic music teachers.
 The children can take part in larger performances including Young Voices for the choir and the Oakengates recorder festival which provides them with the opportunity to perform for a larger audience in real auditoriums.

 Impact